JoseRoca/AfxNova/docs/Windows/WIndows Controls/MSHFLXGD.md

 #### Remarks

-**The "Last Row" error: You cannot use **RemoveItem** to delete the very last remaining non-fixed row in the grid.
+**The "Last Row" error**: You cannot use **RemoveItem** to delete the very last remaining non-fixed row in the grid.
 Attempting to do so triggers Runtime Error 30015: "Can not remove last non-fixed row."

 **Workaround**: If you need to clear the last row, either set the **Rows** property to equal the **FixedRows** or use the **Clear** method.